A collection of Welsh language courses, grammars, dictionaries, and other books about Wales and the Welsh language.

 by Welsh Academy, Bruce Griffiths and Dafydd Glyn Jones (Editors)

 - this book helps you to develop your vocabulary rapidly by building on some forty prefixes and seventy suffixes which are to be found in Welsh, and thus acquiring hundreds, if not thousands, of useful words

 - Sandi Thomas from California decided to learn Welsh and enrolled on a month-long Wlpan course in Aberystwyth.
 This book is her account of the joys and frustrations of learning and using the language.

 by Pamela Petro

 - an amusing and interesting book about Pamela Petro's struggles with the Welsh language and her travels around the world seeking out Welsh speakers.
 She finds them in the most unexpected places, including Tokyo, Hong Kong and Oslo.

 - provides comprehensive covered of the history of Wales from the Ice Age to the present day, and presents and unbiased look at the development of the Welsh nation.
 Originally published in Welsh as Hanes Cymru.

-- a comprehsive, illustrated history of Wales from prehistory to the
+- a comprehsive, illustrated history of Wales.

 by Byron Rogers